celo-org/docs/blog/04-15-2023-Building-a-Decentralized-Identity-System-with-Solidity-and-ERC-735-On-Celo/Building-a-Decentralized-Identity-System-with-Solidity-and-ERC-735-On-Celo.md

 ## Conclusion

-In this tutorial, we built a Staking Mechanism smart contract that allows users to stake Celo and earn rewards.
-We reviewed each function and feature of the contract and provided a detailed explanation of how they work.
-This smart contract can be used to create a staking platform for various cryptocurrencies or assets.
+In conclusion, the Identity contract provides a way for users to manage their identity by adding and removing claims.
+The contract uses roles to manage permissions and OpenZeppelin's `AccessControl` library for added security.
+The functions in the contract allow users to add and remove claims, request claims, and manage role assignments.
+The contract can be extended to include more functionality as needed.

 ## Learn More